Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Introduction

 Multi-purpose Monte Carlo event generators such as \Herwig~\cite{Corcella:2000bw,Bellm:2015jjp}, \Pythia~\cite{Sjostrand:2006za,Sjostrand:2014zea} or \Sherpa~\cite{Gleisberg:2008ta,Sherpa:2019gpd}, are indispensable tools for the analysis and interpretation of high-energy particle-collision experiments, \emph{e.g.}\ at the Large Hadron Collider (LHC).
 They encapsulate our present-day understanding of the fundamental laws of nature, and provide means to simulate individual scattering events in a fully exclusive manner.
 With such virtual collisions we can quantify expected event yields and predict detailed final-state properties for in principle arbitrary scattering processes.

 The central and often the computationally most expensive element of event simulations is a hard-scattering process -- addressing the highest momentum-transfer interactions -- that gets described by transition matrix elements evaluated in fixed-order perturbation theory.
 Given the enormous collision energies and impressive luminosities achieved at the LHC, paired with the excellent performance of the experiments, the need to provide evaluations of higher multiplicity hard-scattering processes is steadily growing.
-In view of the upcoming HL-LHC this becomes an even more pressing problem, requiring \emph{much faster} event generation in order to match the expected event yields with the projected computing resources~\cite{Azzi:2019yne}.
-The underlying matrix-element calculations get accomplished by dedicated matrix-element generators.
-Widely used tree-level tools include \Alpgen~\cite{Mangano:2002ea}, \Amegic~\cite{Krauss:2001iv}, \Comix~\cite{Gleisberg:2008fv}, \MadGraph~\cite{Alwall:2014hca} and \Whizard~\cite{Kilian:2007gr}.
-These computer codes operate largely automated and besides the construction of tree-level amplitudes also provide means to efficiently generate momentum configurations for the initial- and final-state particles taking part in the hard scattering.
+In view of the upcoming HL-LHC this becomes an even more pressing problem, requiring \emph{much faster} event generation in order to match the expected event yields with the projected computing resources~\cite{Azzi:2019yne,Calafiura:2729668}.
+The underlying matrix-elements are calculated by dedicated matrix-element generators.
+Widely used tree-level tools such as \Alpgen~\cite{Mangano:2002ea}, \Amegic~\cite{Krauss:2001iv}, \Comix~\cite{Gleisberg:2008fv}, \MadGraph~\cite{Alwall:2014hca} and \Whizard~\cite{Kilian:2007gr} automatically construct tree-level amplitudes, but also provide efficient means to generate momentum configurations for the initial- and final-state particles taking part in the hard scattering.
 Furthermore, there exist dedicated tools for the construction and evaluation of one-loop amplitudes in QCD and the electroweak coupling, \emph{e.g.}\ \MadLoop~\cite{Hirschi:2011pa,Frederix:2018nkq}, \MCFM~\cite{Campbell:1999ah,Campbell:2021vlt}, \Njet~\cite{Badger:2012pg}, \OpenLoops~\cite{Cascioli:2011va,Buccioni:2019sur}, \PowhegBox~\cite{Alioli:2010xd}, and \Recola~\cite{Actis:2016mpe,Denner:2017wsf}.
 These tools can be used to compile fixed-order partonic cross-section computations and to probabilistically generate parton-level events.
 When incorporated into or interfaced to a multi-purpose event generator they provide the momentum-space partonic scattering events that get dressed by QCD parton showers, if applicable supplemented by an underlying event simulation, and finally transitioned to fully exclusive hadron-level final states by invoking a hadronisation model~\cite{Buckley:2011ms}.